xaravind/devops-notes-25/Jenkins/3_Jenkins_intro_2.md

   **Authorization:**
   - Change the **Authorization Strategy** from **Anyone can do anything** to either **Matrix-based security** or **Project-based Matrix Authorization Strategy**.
-  - Uncheck **Anonymous user** to remove administrative privileges from anonymous users.
   - Click **Save**.

 #### **5. Reset password Admin User**